toggledbits/lexpjs/README.md

 ## Known Issues ##

-* Lexp uses a UMD wrapper for compatibility with node, CommonJS, AMD, etc., but it has not been tested in all of these environments.
+* *lexpjs* uses a UMD wrapper for compatibility with node, CommonJS, AMD, etc., but it has not been tested in all of these environments.

 ## Bug Reports and Contributions ##